nextflow-io/nf-co2footprint/docs/usage/parameters.md

 ## Location & Carbon Intensity

 - **`location`**
-  Zone code for the location where computations are run.
+  Zone code of the geographical location of the computing machine.
 Find your `zone code` on the [Electricity Maps zones overview](https://portal.electricitymaps.com/docs/getting-started#zonesoverview).
-It has to match one of those defined there to be used within the plugin, otherwise it will be set to `null`.
+If the provided code does not match one of the defined, it will be set to `null`, resulting in a fallback to the worldwide default value.
   **Default**: `null`

 - **`emApiKey`**